 Coming to the sartorial details, Catherine was looking lovely in Erdem Shebah Dress.
 Thanks to Danielle Stacey for the id.

-Crafted from white cotton-silk voile the multicolored floral print dress has Princess Diana’s favourite forget-me-nots flower print in it.
+Crafted from white cotton-silk voile the multicoloured floral print dress has Princess Diana’s favourite forget-me-nots flower print in it.
 The dress was described as, ” Showcasing the Victorian influence on the British label, this high-neck style is accented with white crocheted lace and raw-edge ruffled trim.
 High neck.
 Three-quarter-length sleeves”.

 On Monday morning, Duchess of Cambridge was back to Chelsea garden.
 But this visit was more special for her.
 She was there to see the final outcome of her RHS ‘Back to Nature’ Garden that she co-designed with award-winning Landscape Architects Andree Davies and Adam White, of Davies White Landscape Architects before it opens for public.
-Later in the evening, Duchess will join Her Majesty the Queen and members of royal family to view the garden.
+Later in the evening, Duchess will join Her Majesty the Queen and members of the royal family to view the garden.

 The Garden is a woodland setting for families and communities, and encourages all generations, from all backgrounds, to connect with nature and enjoy growing plants for their health and wellbeing and highlights how being active in nature can positively impact our physical and mental health.